psi-4ward/mqtt-s7-connector/CONFIG_JSON.md

 ### `plc:` Object
 _general setup of the connection to the plc__

-In the most use cases you only have to change the host value to the correct ip
+In most use cases, you only have to change the host value to the correct ip
 ```json lines
 "plc": {
     "port": 102,